 When you use a command which the framework does not recognize, it can scan the command folder(s) to see whether new commands have been added.
 This is the default behaviour when the setting newcmd is set to 'auto'.
-However, if you change this setting to 'manual' or make a change to the help or the list of commands, (which may not be detected right away and]? may not reflect the actual situation) you will need to use the command]ureset to force a complete reload of all user commands.
+However, if you change this setting to 'manual' or make a change to the help or the list of commands, you will need to use the command ]ureset to force a complete reload of all user commands.
+This is because some information like the short help is cached in \square SE.
+Using]?
+Would therefore not reflect the latest changes.